mevanoff24/HandwritingDetection/README.md

 ## Overview

-Developed Dockerized and AWS hosted Flask app to decipher messy handwriting to predict most likely word choice.
+Dockerized and AWS hosted Flask app to decipher messy handwriting to predict most likely word choice.
+You can navigate to the url [here](bit.ly/decipherAI) to use the deployed application.

 ## Motivation for this project: